 Declaration Page from your Personal Auto Insurance

 The insurance document(s) from your primary auto insurance company that lists names, all owned vehicles, coverages, limits, and deductibles.
 It should reflect coverages at the time of loss.
 It is generally the first page of the actual policy but may consist of several pages.
+Click here to see a sample of this document.

 A document which outlines the total amount claimed for damage and any additional fees the rental agency may be charging as a result of damage caused by the renter.
 The document generally provides contact information for the rental agency’s claims department.